jpverkamp/blog/content/reviews/books/Larry Correia/Grimnoir Chronicles/2 - Spellbound.md

 >
 > “Only with the Enemy, and should we live through that . . . the two of us have one to finish.”

 A worthy followup, if anything better than the first.
-I can't wait to see where Correia goes with {{< goodreads book="Warbound" >}}.
+I can't wait to see where Correia goes with [[Warbound]]().

 Random quote, an example of what makes the series all the more fun to read: